L'homologation VASP est-elle nécessaire pour votre fourgon aménagé ? - Vanlife-Store

 To be approved, your van must have fixed equipment such as a table, a sleeping system, and a kitchen.
 These elements must be permanent and compliant with standards.

-What are the consequences of not approving?
+What are the consequences of not getting approval?

 How to legally avoid VASP approval?